We are ready for Summer 2021!

 Dance and Gymnastics Classes: Each day dancers attend classes to learn new techniques and learn fun new dances.

-Charter Bus Transportation: Luxury air-conditioned buses transport our campers to and from our Mountain View Location to Calvin Crest Camp.
+Charter Bus Transportation: Luxury air-conditioned buses transport our campers to and from our Mountain View Location to Silver Creek Camp.

 Accommodations: Each cabin comes equipped with 2-4 bunk beds, a private bathroom and extra storage space for all of your personal belongings.